Care

 How to Clean a Griddle After Everyday Use

-It doesn’t take much to clean carbon steel cookware—just water, mild soap, and a little time.
-Still, a few pro tips will keep it in perfect condition.
+It doesn’t take much to clean carbon steel cookware after it was used to cook a meal; just water and a little time.
+Still, a few pro tips will help to keep it in perfect condition for next time.

 Step 1: Remove Excess Food

-While the griddle is still hot, use a griddle scraper or a silicone or wooden spatula to remove any food remnants.
+While the griddle is cooling, gently use a bench scraper or a silicone or wooden spatula to remove any food remnants.
+If there's none to be found, let the griddle cool completely before moving to the next step.

 Step 3: Rinse and Dry